RonyKordahi/TransitRoutePlanner/README.md

 Submission by Rony Kordahi.

-## Database Setup
+## Setting up the Database

-The database was set up in PostgreSQL using the application `pgAdmin 4`.
+The database, tables and stored SQL function were set up in PostgreSQL using the application `pgAdmin 4`.

 I followed the design provided in `Part 1: Schema Design` of the technical test instructions.
 A modification was made to the `route` table.
 An automatically incrementing `id` column was added as type `integer`.

-## Database Seeding
+## Seeding the Database

 To seed the database, I used chatGPT for quick and concise results.
 I provided it with the details of the tables from `Part 1: Schema Design` and asked for fake test data matching the provided examples in `Part 2: Seed with Dummy Data`.